About Granite

 Cleaning Tips and Tricks

-Maintaining black granite worktops is straightforward.
+Maintaining black granite worktops is straight forward.
 Clean them regularly with a mild soap and warm water or a specialized granite cleaner to keep them in top condition.
 Avoid abrasive cleaners or scouring pads to prevent scratches.

 After cleaning, thoroughly dry the surfaces with a microfiber cloth or paper towel to avoid water spots.
 For an extra shine, apply granite polish every few months and buff it with a soft cloth.